Estimated reading time: 4 minutes

-Douen, Duende, Douaine, Doune, Dwen, Duegne (n): A Trinidad folklore character, the spirit of a child who died before baptism.
+Douen, Duende, Douaine, Doune, Dwen, Duegne (n): A Trinidad folklore character.
 Douens wear large hats, have backwards-pointing feet, utter a soft hooting cry, and often lead children to wander off. <Spanish duende ‘goblin’>

 A legendary little creature, the douen is the spirit of an infant who died before it was baptized and now wanders in the forest, its feet turned backwards, its big head covered with a large mushroom-shaped hat so that its face is not seen, joining with others of its kind in bands to lure children or hunters into the forest until they are lead astray.
 Also known as duhende in Belize.
 French Creole influences <duègne> implying ‘nuisance’.